 At this time, there were some visiting Russian acrobats.
 It was an extra treat to see them in action.

 The Russian Village also has a small museum housing a giant Mastodon animated replica.
 Also, there is Mastodon skeleton on display.

 The Village has an indoor laser light show.
 We drove there.
 If you drive you'll need someone who knows the area or a map.

 You can also get there by tax within 15 to 20 minutes from Suibara Station.

 Sado Island offers so much that it really should have it's own section.
 Sado is the 5th largest island in Japan (after Honshu, Hokkaido, Kyushu, and Shikoku).

-Tourist atractions: Sado Gold Mine, Tub-boats, Earth day festival (Taiko drummers) to name a few.
+Tourist atractions: Sado Gold Mine, Tub-boats, Earth day festival (now August) with (Taiko drummers)